werignac/BootieAndBossy/README.md

 # Bootie and Bossy
-## A Game about Siterhood and Cooperation
+## A Game about Sisterhood and Cooperation
 Developed in Unity by werignac.

 ### Razor Pitch